-Pictured: Create or attach a pull request right from the Trello board embedded in Bitbucket.
+Pictured: Create or attach a pull request right from the Trello board with Bitbucket Power-Up

 He can get to coding quickly by creating a branch right from the Trello card, and important information like pull request statuses are automatically added to the cards.
-This way, Mia and Alana don't have to log into Bitbucket to get updates, and Will is happy to never have to leave Bitbucket.
+This way, Mia and Alana don't have to log into Bitbucket to get updates.

 To add fully interactive Trello boards on your Confluence page.
 Choose > Trello Board, then add in the board's URL, and the height you want your embedded board to be:

-Through embedded Trello boards in Confluence Cloud and Bitbucket Cloud, it is now possible to share the information that matters while keeping the context consistent for each specific role.
-Confluence remains the longform go-to, Bitbucket is perfect for development, and embedding a shared Trello board into these products means it’s easy to keep track of the status of each piece.
+Through embedded Trello boards in Confluence Cloud, it is now possible to share the information that matters while keeping the context consistent for each specific role.
+Confluence remains the long-form go-to, so embedding a shared Trello board into this product means it’s easy to keep track of the status.

 It’s a cross functional collaboration, for the win: Everyone involved on a project can stay on the same page while using the tools that they know and love.
 Now, if only ordering office lunch could be so easy.